bknopp71/CS5040/README.md

 1. ***create_data.ipynb***

 This notebook performs automated data acquisition.
-It reads the Mindat image URL list, filters minerals into silver and non-silver classes, and programmatically downloads available JPEG images.
-The script includes error handling, logging, and class balancing logic (including hard and easy negatives) to construct the final dataset.
+It reads the Mindat image URL list, filters minerals into silver and non silver classes, and programmatically downloads available JPEG images.
+The script includes error handling, logging, and class balancing logic including hard and easy negatives to construct the final dataset.

 2. ***data_exploration.ipynb***

-This code explores the silver and non silver dataset by generating distribution plots that show class balance mineral types and image characteristics such as width aspect ratio brightness and contrast.
+This code explores the silver and non silver dataset by generating distribution plots that show class balance, mineral types, and image characteristics such as width, aspect ratio, brightness, and contrast.
 It then prepares the dataset for machine learning by loading and formatting the images in Keras for CNN training.

 3. ***machine_learning_models.ipynb***

 This notebook applies five machine learning models to classify mineral images as silver or non silver using balanced datasets and structured preprocessing.
-The models include three CNN architectures which are ResNet 50 DenseNet 121 and EfficientNet B0 along with two transformer models which are ViT Base Patch16 224 and DeiT Small Patch16 224.
+The models include three CNN architectures, which are ResNet 50, DenseNet 121, and EfficientNet B0.
+They also include two transformer models, which are ViT Base Patch16 224 and DeiT Small Patch16 224.
 Each model is fine tuned and evaluated using standard metrics with threshold optimization to improve overall performance and maximize silver detection.
 The results are presented with graphs and performance metrics to support clear interpretation and comparison of model behavior.

 4. ***metadata.ipynb***

 This code builds and validates metadata for silver and non silver image datasets for machine learning models.
 It verifies files and extracts image metadata such as format, size, color mode, dimensions, and aspect ratio.
-All metadata is organized and exported to JSON and CSV for dataset validation and machine learning use.
+All metadata is organized and exported to JSON and CSV formats for dataset validation and machine learning use.

 5. ***utility_JSON_conversion.ipynb***